LeCoupa/awesome-shopify/README.md

 ### Shopify Unite

 Unite is Shopify’s annual partner and developer conference.
-It’s here where they share their accomplishments as a platform over the past year and plan the future of commerce.
+This is where they share their accomplishments as a platform over the past year and plan the future of commerce.
 To find out more check out the [Unite website](https://unite.shopify.com/).

 #### Playlists